Manual Logger with Streaming Support

 Streaming Methods

-The HeliconeManualLogger provides three main methods for working with streams:
+The HeliconeManualLogger provides several methods for working with streams:

 async logStream<T>(